-After completing one or more introductory courses, students may enroll in upper level art history classes on a variety of topics: including Roman Art, Early Christian and Byzantine Art, Medieval Art, Fifteenth Century Italian Art, Sixteenth Century Italian Art, Nineteenth Century Art, Modern Art, and Contemporary Art.
+After completing one or more introductory courses, students may enroll in upper level art history classes on a variety of topics: including Islamic Art, Spanish Art, Fifteenth Century Italian Art, Sixteenth Century Italian Art, Nineteenth Century Art, Modern Art, and Contemporary Art.
 Various Special Topics courses at the 400 level are also offered to upper-level students.

 Students are required to take a seminar course as part of the requirements for the Art History major; this is typically taken in the senior year.
 Seminars focus on specialized topics and typically combine lecture and class discussion.
 They place an emphasis on further developing the student's skills in critical thinking, visual analysis, and independent research.